symfony/symfony-docs/form/data_transformers.rst

 Data transformers are used to translate the data for a field into a format that can be displayed in a form (and back on submit).
 They're already used internally for many field types.
-For example, the :doc:`DateType </reference/forms/types/date>` field can be rendered as a ``yyyy-MM-dd``-formatted input textbox.
+For example, the :doc:`DateType </reference/forms/types/date>` field can be rendered as a ``yyyy-MM-dd``-formatted input text box.
 Internally, a data transformer converts the starting ``DateTime`` value of the field into the ``yyyy-MM-dd`` string to render the form, and then back into a ``DateTime`` object on submit.